Connect with others who understand.

 Metastasized Cancer From Another Part of the Body

 Certain types of cancer tend to metastasize to other parts of the body more frequently than others.
-When cancer spreads into the lungs, it is usually from:
+When cancer spreads into the lungs, it may be from:

 • Breast cancer, due to proximity